angelozdev/petgram/README.md

 # Petgram

-_Muvick is an instagram clone for pets._
+_Petgram is an instagram clone for pets._

 ## Starting